Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 Although its cylindrical body prevents it from having a flat cooktop, it has cooking tubes running along either side.

-This portable military camping wood stove also features a spark arrestor and airflow regulators on both the front and the back.
+This portable military camping wood stove also features a spark arrestor and airflow regulators.

 PROS